Isham Randolph of Dungeness: Death and legacy

-In 1738, Randolph became the adjutant general of Virginia.
-The following year, he became a colonel of the militia of Goochland County.
-He was also a member of the Virginia House of Burgesses.
 Randolph died in November 1742 and was buried on Turkey Island.
 In his will he assigned guardians of his children, including his son-in-law, Peter Jefferson (the father of President Thomas Jefferson.)
+His nephew William Randolph III (1712–1745; son of Thomas Randolph of Tuckahoe) would succeed him in the House of Burgesses but serve only one session (with his cousin of the same name representing Charles City County downstream).

 The distinguished qualities of the Gentleman he possessed in an eminent degree: To justice probity & honor so firmly attached that no view of secular interest or worldly advantage, no discouraging frowns of fortune could alter his Steady purpose of heart.
 By an easy Compliance and obliging deportment he new no enemy but gained many friends; this in life meriting an universal esteem.